Quicr/quicr-arch-spec/moq-arch.md

 https://github.com/fluffy/draft-jennings-moq-arch ```

 QuicR is pronounced something close to
-“quicker” but with more of a pirate "arrrr" at the end.
+"quicker" but with more of a pirate "arrrr" at the end.

 # Terminology